edivya/Firebase/README.md

 ## Firebase
 There are two main types of storage we will use to save data:

+* Client Side Storage: uses cookies, sessionStorage, and localStorage to save and reuse user data across a user’s session.

 **Most Recent User**

 * Using the file above as a starting point, create an app that stores each new user in a Firebase database.